microsoft/mimalloc/readme.md

 Enjoy!

+### Branches

+* `master`: latest stable release.
+* `dev`: latest development branch.
+* `dev-slice`: experimental branch with a different way of managing mimalloc pages that tends to use less memory than plain mimalloc with similar performance.
+Give it a try and please report any significant performance improvement or degradation.

 ### Releases

+* 2020-09-24, `v1.6.5`: stable release 1.6: using standard C atomics, passing tsan testing, improved handling of out-of-memory and failed commits, add `mi_process_info` api call.
 * 2020-08-06, `v1.6.4`: stable release 1.6: improved error recovery in low-memory situations,
   support for IllumOS and Haiku, NUMA support for Vista/XP, improved NUMA detection for AMD Ryzen, ubsan support.
 * 2020-05-05, `v1.6.3`: stable release 1.6: improved behavior in out-of-memory situations, improved malloc zones on macOS,